Agora-Pluribus-Technologies/Pluribus.me/owo.md

 ### **Current Stage**

 ⚙️ *Work in progress.*
-The goal of this first publication is to reserve the name **“Pluribus OpenWebObject (OWO)”** and establish the specification’s authorship and intent for future collaborative development.
+The goal of this first publication is to reserve the name **“Pluribus OpenWeb Object (OWO)”** and establish the specification’s authorship and intent for future collaborative development.